 How would you like to get paid $1000 to help others by donating plasma?
-If you complete your first donation with BioLife by June 7, 2021, you’ll earn $1000 after eight total donations.
+If you complete your first donation with BioLife, you’ll earn $1000 or more after eight total donations.
 In this post, I am going to share my entire experience with you.
 Please note that this post is not medical advice.
 The purpose of this post is to honestly share my own experience donating plasma for those who are considering donation.

 What is plasma donation?